00casio/Connect4-Eurecom/README.md

 - Correct bugs:
   - Seems like when root, hovering line is not correct
 - Polish the game:
-  - Show name of raspberry for server
   - Place filter on possible communications
-  - Put texts in variables (with languages)
   - Fuse a "perfect" (look for all poss) AI in our program
-- Report:
-  - Make benchmarks, comparisons
-  - Do almost everything

 ### Objectives